-Parking at yellow lines.
+Parking at yellow lines

-- 94. (1) To prevent congestion of traffic in certain areas, the Commissioner may provide for the painting of a yellow line along the edge of the carriageway, parallel to the kerb, and no person shall park any vehicle between such a line and the road centre. - (2) The Commissioner may provide for the painting of the carriageway, parallel to the kerb, and for the erection adjacent to the carriageway, of a plate of the prescribed form and design, giving details of the waiting and loading restrictions applicable to that area, and no person shall park any vehicle between such a line and the road centre in contravention of any waiting or loading restrictions shown on such a plate.
+- 98. (1) To prevent congestion of traffic in certain areas, the Commissioner may provide for the painting of a yellow line along the edge of the carriageway, parallel to the kerb, and subject to subsection (2), no person shall park any vehicle between such a line and the road centre. - (2) A person may park a goods vehicle along a yellow line for any period of up to fifteen minutes for the purpose of loading or unloading such vehicle.

-Taxi ranks.

-95. The Commissioner may, after consultation with the Public Transport Board, designate certain places for the exclusive parking of taxis and certain places for the parking of omnibuses and cause such places to be marked accordingly and no vehicles other than taxis or omnibuses as the case may be shall park at such places.
+- (3) The Commissioner may provide for the painting of the carriageway, parallel to the kerb, and for the erection adjacent to the carriageway, of a plate of the prescribed form and design, giving details of the waiting and loading restrictions applicable to that area, and no person shall park any vehicle between such a line and the road centre in contravention of any waiting or loading restrictions shown on such a plate. - (4) The Commissioner may, by notice published in the Gazette, designate parking places on roads for motor vehicles driven by, or used for the carriage of, disabled persons, and such parking places shall be demarcated by lines of a prescribed colour and measurement painted on the carriageway and by traffic signs of a prescribed form and design erected adjacent to the designated parking place. - 99.
+The Commissioner may, after consultation with the Public Transport Board, Taxi ranks designate certain places for the exclusive parking of taxis and certain places for the parking of omnibuses and cause such places to be marked accordingly, and no vehicles other than taxis or omnibuses, as the case may be, shall park at such places.